 When a U.S. citizen and foreign-born person decide to marry, they often assume that U.S. citizenship will follow almost automatically.
 That's far from the truth, unfortunately.
-Let's take the situation of a foreign student in the U.S., and my boyfriend, a U.S. citizen, just proposed.
-We plan to get married and settle down in the United States.
-If he sponsors me, how long will it take before I get U.S. citizenship?
+Let's take the situation of a foreign student in the U.S., whose boyfriend, a U.S. citizen and has just proposed.
+The couple plans to get married and settle down in the United States.
+How long will it take before the immigrant gets U.S. citizenship?

-First, let’s get one important thing straight: Marriage to a U.S. citizen makes someone eligible for U.S. lawful permanent residence (a "green card"), not for U.S. citizenship.
+First, let's get one important thing straight: Marriage to a U.S. citizen makes someone eligible for U.S. lawful permanent residence (a "green card"), not for U.S. citizenship.
 (At least, not in the short term.)
-Having a green card for a certain number of years can make you eligible for U.S. citizenship.
-But it’s a two-step process—at a minimum.
-In other words, even if your U.S. citizen husband sponsors the immigrant, it doesn't turn the immigrant into a U.S. citizen right away.
+Having a green card for a certain number of years can make the person eligible for U.S. citizenship.
+But it's a two-step process—at a minimum.
+In other words, even if the U.S. citizen husband sponsors the immigrant, it doesn't turn the immigrant into a U.S. citizen right away.

 Below are the steps you will probably have to go through if this situation applies to you, and the typical amount of time each one will take.

 NOTE to anyone who isn't in the exact same situation: Procedures differ for applicants who are living outside the U.S., or who are inside the U.S. but not in lawful immigration status, or who are marrying a U.S. permanent resident rather than a citizen.
 See this chart for the procedural scenarios.